creosB/handsaber/README.md

 https://drive.google.com/file/d/11Bi6n9NAVaUWr5pYDNSe0tqRjuSCR17R/view?usp=sharing
 - I'm not rotating the saber but you can add this function on handsaber.
 I tried on Unity Engine before this Unreal Engine version aaaand it's working.
 You can check the video. https://drive.google.com/file/d/1P0AH1Ouhtwm5MCyWmRDnuyCmVo5Nt0dB/view?usp=sharing
+- extract file with 7zip or etc.
+- Check your default camera settings with windows camera app.
+If you see yourself that app, your setup is done and you can play.
+When your hand detect on camera sabers will come your hands.
 ***

 [![game](https://static.itch.io/images/badge.svg)](https://artistscompany.itch.io/hand-saber)